Eaponte24/CV-Gen/README.md

 ## Features

 - Integration with OpenAI's GPT-4 API
-- Generated cover letter and resume with preview and editing capabilities
+- Generated cover letter with preview and editing capabilities
-- Easy to access with smooth responsive UX and fair pricing teirs
+- Easy to use with smooth and responsive UX
+- Copy to clipboard functionality

+## Roadmap

 - User registration and login functionality
-- Copy to clipboard and file download functionality
+- Generated resume with preview and editing capabilities
+- Regenerate cover letters and resumes with initial input
-- Store and recall previously generated cover letters
+- Store and recall previously generated cover letters and resumes
+- Download files as a .pdf, .doc and .txt
+- Monetization via Ads and/or subscribtion model with fair pricing

 ## Usage